ckenaston/ckenaston.github.io/_posts/2025-04-24-Sport-Sex-Surveilance.md

 ---
 layout: post
-title: Sport, Sex, and Surveillance: Gender Policing in Women's Sports
+title: Sport, Sex, and Surveillance
 ---

 **Who gets to play—and who decides?**